AlmonChoi/Kube-Env_BareMetal/README.md

 > **Note**

 >  Cannot directly edit the configMap object as it is managed by Prometheus Operator
-- Use OpenLens to edit the rules under 'CRD/monitoring.coreos.com/PrometheusRule/prometheus-stack-alertmanager.rules'
+- Use OpenLens to edit the rules under `CRD/monitoring.coreos.com/PrometheusRule/prometheus-stack-alertmanager.rules`
-- Find 'name: alertmanager.rules'.
+- Find `name: alertmanager.rules`.
 Under rules, add or update the rules (the following is an example), then save
 ```
 spec:
   groups: